Kei Truck & Kei Car Laws in Oregon (2026)

 Consider Nearby States

-If you need on-road functionality now, consider registering your kei truck in a neighboring state where they're already legal (though this requires residency in that state).
+If you need on road functionality now, consider registering your kei truck in a neighboring state where they're already legal (though this requires residency in that state).
 See our complete state-by-state guide for details.
 Montana and Idaho permit kei trucks with varying restrictions.

 Frequently Asked Questions